 By 7:00 am, the incremental shadow from the With-Action condition is at the southern tip of Richard Tucker Park and a small area on the Broadway Mall.

-Because of the existing buildings on the site that would be demolished, 100% of the incremental shadow shown at Richard Tucker Park is currently in shadow at this time.
+Because of the existing buildings on the site, 100% of the incremental shadow shown at Richard Tucker Park is currently in shadow at this time.